Articles

 How can technology companies better support DEI initiatives through their product?

-For anyone working in tech, and specifically in B2B SaaS, Dr. Saska advises to start by looking at your product or service to:
+For anyone working in B2B SaaS, Saska advises to start by looking at your product or service to:

 • Ensure that product or service is accessible